crowdsecurity/example-docker-compose/old_example/README.md

 When using the default nginx image the logs are written to the default log path `/var/log/nginx/access.log`, however, the nginx image symlinks these files to `/dev/stdout` so when you do `docker logs nginx` it shows them.

-So there are two fixes to this issue, either:
+So there are couple of fixes to this issue, either:
 - Use a custom nginx image that deletes the symlinked files
 ```
 FROM nginx:latest